-We're currently taking registrations for our next iteration of InterGifted's founding director Jennifer Harvey Sallin's Gifted Psychology 101 Courses, scheduled to start in early 2020.
-This is a training course for coaches, therapists, psychiatrists and other helping professionals who want to specialize in, or have better tools for, supporting gifted clients.
-It is a combination course which allows space for your own growth and reflection as a gifted person and gifted professional, while providing you with the theoretical knowledge, practical insight, case studies, and peer feedback to start your gifted-specific practice or bring your existing practice to a new level.
+Our next offerings of gifted-specific professional training by InterGifted's founding director Jennifer Harvey Sallin are scheduled to start in March and April 2020.
+These are training courses for coaches, therapists, psychiatrists and other helping professionals who want to specialize in, or have better tools for, supporting gifted clients.
+They are combination courses which allow space for your own growth and reflection as a gifted person and gifted professional, while providing you with the theoretical knowledge, practical insight, case studies, and peer feedback to start your gifted-specific practice or bring your existing practice to a new level.

 There are two versions of this course: a 12-session version for coaches or to-be coaches who are not trained in psychology, and a 6-session version for psychologists, psychiatrists and other professionals already trained in basic psychology.
 For both courses, sessions are monthly and include modules and homework (each of which require about 10 hours of preparation time), and a certificate is provided at completion.
 See what past participants have said about their experience on our testimonials page.

-We will start the new courses as soon as our groups are full, and according to participant availability.
-We currently still have a few spots available in both groups.
+Our psychologists' course will start in March and our coaches' course will start in April.
+We still have 1-2 spots available in both groups.
 Send us an email at email@example.com to express interest in joining.